 I dropped all the Rittenhousen at a nearby park and punched up a list of the closest auto-parts stores on iPhone.
 Racing to the first one, I scored a roll of limousine-black window film, then charged back to the park with 10 minutes left until the moon would begin to intercept the sun's broadcast directly over our little patch of real estate.

 Between Aunt #2 and Nephew #4 we came up with a blade sharp enough to zip through the window tint without wrinkling.
 We figured six layers was enough to protect our eyes.

 We had plenty enough film left over to pass strips around to others who hadn't planned any better than we had.

 A photo of the eclipse itself would prove far beyond our equipment's capabilities.
 Here is something from National Geographic.
-It's exaggerated—the sun-moon combination didn't look nearly that large—but the photographer did capture the magnificence of the show.
-You simply couldn't see it without an eyeshield; all you'd notice otherwise was a strange sepia tone to the landscape around you.
-The color seemed atmospheric, as if a pall had been cast gradually.
+It's exaggerated—the sun-moon combination didn't look nearly that large—but the photographer did capture the show's magnificence.
+You simply couldn't see it without an eyeshield; all you'd see otherwise was a strange sepia tone to the landscape around you.
+The color seemed atmospheric, as if a pall had been cast, gradually.

 And all this was set in motion a billion years ago, when the moon began to spin around the earth.

-I'll try to remember that next time I'm tempted to curse over things gone wrong.
+I'll try to remember that next time I'm tempted to curse over plans gone wrong.